stride3d/stride-docs/en/diagnostics/STRDIAG004.md

 ## Explanation

-All Serializers need a getter on a property to be able to get the content of the property.
+All serializers need a getter on a property to be able to get the content of the property.
-This is required for all Serializers in Stride.
+This is required for all serializers in Stride.
-Non existent getters will result in error message 1.
+- Non existent getters will result in error message 1.
-Non visible getters will result in error message 2.
+- Non visible getters will result in error message 2.

 ## Example